griverorz/westraining-R/intro-to-R/06-programming.md

     ## [1] 2
     ## [1] 3

-Let's see a less trivial example in which we want to calculate the cumulative sum of a vector (already provided in R as `cumsum`):
+Let's see a less trivial example in which we want to calculate the sum of a vector:

 ``` r
 myvector <- c(1, 2, 3, 4)